 - Onions - 2, sliced finely

-Wash and clean the prawns.
-Add half of the ginger & garlic, chili (half of it) & turmeric powder, kokum, thengakothu, salt & curry leaves.
+- Wash and clean the prawns.
+Add half of the ginger & garlic, chilli powder (half of it) & turmeric powder, kokum, thengakothu, salt & curry leaves to the prawns.
 Mix well using your hands.
 Add water and cook till it is done, make sure that prawns are not over cooked.
 Drain the excess water.